 Alex Bauer is the Head of Product and Market Strategy at Branch, a leading mobile linking and attribution platform.
-But beyond his job title, Alex has also assumed a crucial role as a thought leader in the mobile privacy era.
+But beyond his job title, Alex has also assumed a crucial role as a thought leader in the mobile marketing attribution and privacy era.
 His level observations and technical expertise distinguish his voice in an industry that’s currently rife with ambiguity, competing perspectives, and even doomsday predictions.
-We sat down with Alex to get a clear picture of what’s happening in the realm of mobile privacy right now, on both Apple and Android networks.
+We sat down with Alex to get a clear picture of what’s happening in the realm of mobile marketing attribution and privacy right now, on both Apple and Android networks.
 He also weighed in on what mobile marketers can do right now to strengthen their growth strategies.

 Alex has recently contributed to a new report, Advertising in the Privacy Era: A Guide for Mobile Marketers.
 Download the report for more insights from Alex and other experts.